Man suspected of breaking into homes naked, trying on underwear | Atlanta: News, Weather and Traffic

 A third incident happened where a woman woke up to find the man standing by her bed, naked and wearing a condom and one of her belts, police said.

-Another burglary related to this suspect occurred at 2:45 p.m. at an apartment, police said.
+Another burglary related to this suspect occurred at 2:45 p.m. at an apartment in the 4500 block of 111th Street Southwest, police said.

 “The victim came home to find someone entered via a sliding glass window and ransacked the home,” Lawler said.
-“The suspect (who was) seen fleeing the scene matched the description of the other burglaries, except this time he was wearing a blue tank top, shorts and carrying what looked like a laptop bag.
-A tracking canine was deployed, but the suspect was not located.”
+“The suspect (was) seen fleeing the scene matched the description of the other burglaries, except this time he was wearing a blue tank top, shorts and carrying what looked like a laptop bag.
+A tracking K-9 was deployed, but the suspect was not located.”

 “A ‘camp’ was found at the 11100 block of Lakeview that we believe belonged to our suspect,” Lawler said.
 “We found a yellow bicycle, some women's underwear and a cellphone.
 Pictures of our suspect were found on the phone showing him wearing women's underwear.”